'Large, extremely dangerous' tornado rips through New Orleans; 1 dead

 Aftermath: Houses destroyed, debris hangs from electrical wires, trees

-Rescue workers began immediately searching through the dark for people in need of assistance, according to Sheriff Jimmy Pohlmann.
+Immediately after the storm passed, rescue workers began assessing damage and searching through the dark for people in need of help, though the true extent of the storm's wrath would not be revealed until sunrise.

 "We have widespread damage from south Arabi to north Arabi," McInnis said.
 "We’re going through homes, search and rescue and clearing homes.
 We have some homes in south Arabi that we’re trying to get to, we’re getting calls from people saying they’re trapped."